dizzib/rkeys/readme.md

 The sidechain allows secondary commands to run alongside the primary and is the best way to add low-latency server-side sound effects.
-Whenever a keydown or keyup occurs the command-id is checked against a sequence of `/regular-expression/: command` rules and only the first matching rule will run.
+Whenever a rkeydown or rkeyup occurs the command-id is checked against a sequence of `/regular-expression/: command` rules and only the first matching rule will run.
 Here's an example: